 For thousands of years, humanity dreamt of breaking free of Earth’s gravity and exploring space.

 How it all began…

 On the 12th of April, 1961, humanity’s dream turned into reality.
 Russian cosmonaut, Yuri Gagarin, became the first human to journey to space and orbit the earth.
 Later, NASA’s Apollo 11 took Neil Armstrong and fellow astronauts to the Moon in 1969.
 Since then, more than 550 super fit, super trained individuals from different countries have flown to space.
 For ordinary individuals, a trip to space seemed impossible.
 Space trips are super expensive and demand a very high level of fitness.
 And the space programmes run by government agencies are entirely for research.
 But, in the last few years, private industry has started getting interested in space tourism.

 Billionaires’ Rrace to space

-The three an independent-minded person billionaires, Elon Musk, Richard Branson, and Jeff Bezos have been working hard to kickstart space tourism.
+The three maverick billionaires, Elon Musk, Richard Branson, and Jeff Bezos have been working hard to kickstart space tourism.
 Of these, Richard Branson’s Virgin Galactic beat all other rivals by becoming the first commercial flight into space on the 11th of July.

 71-year-old Branson was not supposed to fly but when Bezos announced his trip, well, Branson decided he would go too.
 He and 5 crew members flew aboard the sleek plane Unity, 88 kilometres upwards from the earth into space for 4-5 min minutes.
 Virgin Galactic has already got 600 bookings at $ 250,000 a seat for future flights.